 “I just wanted to confirm which it was—he was either deaf or fucking stupid.”

-If Russell had been nervous previously it was nothing in comparison to how he was now.
-He squatted and fumbled to replace a variety of things back into the pillowcase and then placed it on the large coffee table.
+If Russell had been nervous previously, it was nothing in comparison to how he appeared now.
+He squatted and fumbled to replace various things back into the pillowcase and placed it on the large coffee table.

-“Now, the next safe,” Dominique said and inclined her lovely head towards him.
+“And now, the next safe.”
+Dominique inclined her lovely head towards him.
 “Unless you’d like to join Gary.”
 She nodded at his front.
-“Right hand … back in the straitjacket.”
+“Right hand … back in the damp straitjacket.”

-Russell slipped his dam right hand back inside his underwear.
-“I only have two safes and the other one is over here in the bookcase.”
-Using only his left hand he lifted out several large leather-bound books and then tapped the wooden panel which fell forward revealing a small safe with a digital keypad.
+Russell slipped his wet and smelly right hand back inside his underwear.
+“The other safe is over there, in the bookcase.”
+He walked across the room, and using only his left hand, he lifted out what appeared to be several large leather-bound books, but it was a painted block of balsa wood.
+He tapped a wooden panel, which fell forward, revealing a small safe with a digital keypad.
 Unlike earlier, he no longer hesitated but pressed the appropriate combination and opened the door.

-Dominique said, “Removed everything and place it on the table.”
+Dominique said, “Remove everything and place it on the table.”

 “Can I use both hands?”

 “Did I tell you to use both hands?”

 “I just wanted—” The end of the suppressor against his ear cut short his desire to speak.

 “Please tell me that you weren’t about to do something silly.”
 When the lawyer stepped back, Dominique reached into the wall safe and lifted a Beretta pistol, which was not large but still deadly.
 She smashed the butt of the small weapon into the bridge of Russell’s nose.